mathworks-ref-arch/matlab-production-server-on-azure/README.md

 If you are making an AJAX request to the server, make sure that CORS is enabled in the server configuration.
 You can enable CORS by editing the property `--cors-allowed-origins` in the config file.
 For more information, see [Edit the Server Configuration](http://www.mathworks.com/help/mps/server/use-matlab-production-server-cloud-dashboard-on-azure-reference-architecture.html#mw_d9c9b367-376f-4b31-a97e-ed894abfcbbe).

 Also, some HTTP libraries and Javascript AJAX calls will reject a request originating from a server that uses a self-signed certificate.
 You may need to manually override the default security behavior of the client application.
 Or you can add a new
 HTTP/HTTPS endpoint to the application gateway.
-For more information, see [Create a Listener](https://www.mathworks.com/help/mps/server/configure-azure-resources-reference-architecture.html#mw_6ae700e7-b895-4e90-b0fb-7292e905656e_sep_mw_f755bf28-d8cf-4c0e-ba42-10818ed943e6).
+For more information, see [Change SSL Certificate to Application Gateway](https://www.mathworks.com/help/mps/server/configure-azure-resources-reference-architecture.html#mw_6ae700e7-b895-4e90-b0fb-7292e905656e_sep_mw_1fd15ea2-d161-4694-963d-41a81fc773bf).

 # Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: